 Sound Activation Vs. Notifications and Alerts

 Sound activation is a feature we think parents should consider.
 This feature creates a quiet monitor unless baby is actively making noise.
-It translates to parents potentially getting more sleep because they aren't kept awake by ambient noises happening in baby's room.
+This feature translates to parents potentially getting more sleep because they aren't kept awake by ambient noises happening in baby's room.
 Having sound activation means you only hear what you want to.
 This feature can be found in dedicated and Wi-Fi monitors.

-Electromagnetic Field Levels (EMF)
+Electromagnetic Field (EMF) Levels

 Wireless devices and dirty electricity are almost impossible to get away from in our current technological age, but it doesn't mean we can't take steps to limit the exposure to ourselves and our children.
-Even though the current evidence is somewhat conflicting and shows we need more studies and research because the potential is there for harm, parents should make informed and thoughtful decisions regarding their children's exposure to potential health risks.
+Even though the current evidence is somewhat conflicting, and shows we need more studies and research because the potential is there for harm, parents should make informed and thoughtful decisions regarding their children's exposure to potential health risks.
 We can't say for certain that monitors pose a health risk, but we also can't say for certain that they don't.
-Given this information we feel it is important to test and report on the EMF levels of each monitor so parents can decide for themselves which product fits in best with their goals and concerns.
+Given this information, we feel it is important to test and report on the EMF levels of each monitor so parents can decide for themselves which product fits in best with their goals and concerns.

 Table of Contents